-Entering his 16th season as head coach, Jim Stone is the winningest coach in Bemidji State University soccer history.
+Jim Stone, entering his 19th season as head coach in 2020, is the winningest coach in Bemidji State University soccer history.
 Prior to his arrival in 2002, BSU had an overall record of 13-80-3.
-In 15 seasons since, his BSU teams have accounted for over 92 percent (152) of the program's total victories (198), which includes a program-record 18 wins (18-1-2) in 2018.
-Stone led the Beavers to their first national ranking and NCAA Division II Tournament appearance in 2017 and first win in the NCAA Division II Tournament in 2018, while the Beavers have missed the NSIC Tournament just one time in the last 12 seasons.
+In the 17 seasons since, his BSU teams have accounted for over 92 percent (185) of the program's total victories (198), which includes a program-record 18 wins (18-1-2) in 2018.
+Stone led the Beavers to their first national ranking and NCAA Division II Tournament appearance in 2017 and first win in the NCAA Division II Tournament in 2018, while the Beavers have missed the NSIC Tournament just one time in the last 13 seasons.

 Stone inherited a 4-12-1 squad in 2002 and quickly put the building blocks in place for success.
-Stone's 2004 team assembled the program's first double digit win total, with and overall record of 11-12-0, and made a run to the NSIC Tournament semifinals in the Beavers' first appearance in the postseason event.
-BSU's 12-4-7 record in 2005 left the team above the .500 mark for the first time and since, has assembled a string of 12 consecutive seasons at .500 or above and an overall record of 132-79-24 (.613).
+Stone's 2004 team assembled the program's first double-digit win total, with an overall record of 11-12-0, and made a run to the NSIC Tournament semifinals in the Beavers' first appearance in the postseason event.
+BSU's 12-4-7 record in 2005 left the team above the .500 mark for the first time and since has assembled a string of 13 consecutive seasons at .500 or above and an overall record of 185-118-31 (.600).

-A two-time NSIC Coach of the Year (2016 and 2005), Stone has the highest win percentage of any head coach in BSU history, along with the most wins (152).
+A four-time NSIC Coach of the Year (2005, 2016, 2017, and 2018), Stone has the highest win percentage of any head coach in BSU history, along with the most wins (185).
 He is also the only coach in BSU soccer history with a winning record in conference play at 123-70-20 (.624).
 The Beavers moved into the national forefront with a program-best No. 3 ranking in the United Soccer Coaches NCAA Division II poll Oct.
 16, 2018.

 Stone's teams have also excelled in the classroom, several times being recognized with the NSCAA College Team Academic Award, while individually, his student-athletes earned multiple CoSIDA Academic All-District honors including Anna Fobbe, Dani Nelson, Tia Neuharth, Raquel Thelen, Brianna Duff, Erin Foss, Megan Wallner, Alysha Domiano, Tiffany VanHaaften, and Cristina Egnell.
-In addition, two athletes have been named CoSIDA Academic All-America: Cristina Egnell in 2005, and Sarah Stram in 2016, Arneson in 2017, and Fobbe in 2018.
+In addition, three athletes have been named CoSIDA Academic All-America: Cristina Egnell in 2005, Sarah Stram in 2016, Arneson in 2017, and Fobbe in 2018.
 In addition, Fobbe was selected for the NSIC's prestigious Elite 18 award in 2017.

 Before his arrival at BSU, Stone served as head girl’s varsity soccer coach at Spring Lake Park High School during fall 2001.
 He also coached in the Wings Soccer Club, which is now the Minnesota Thunder Academy.